• Skip to primary navigation

 Fortunately, John was there to apply a compression bandage.
 It was cut pretty bad.
 It’s almost healed so I am back in action now.
 Ha ha since I couldn’t get it wet, I got to sit a little bit more and watch everybody else pitch in and help.
 Thanks, guys.

-Today I have a new twist on an old favorite.
+Today I have a new twist on one of my old favorite dinner recipes.
 Everybody here loves broiled lamb chops!
 Especially me!
 Mmm… they are so delicious; a little bit beefy and a little bit mildly-sweet.

 The rib bone makes a nice little handle with a nugget of meat to savor with each bite!
 However, this time I decided to try a new sauce on the chops: chermoula.